About our workshops:

 13.00 – 17.00 pm at Bristol Shambhala meditation centre, Lower Redland road, BS66TB.

-I hope we can explore together in this first workshop of two series the following specific types of pranayama:
+I hope we can explore together in this second workshop a few more interesting types of pranayama:

 Q: Pranayama is not easily taken up by students to practise.
 Could you describe the importance of a pranayama practice and how to develop it?